isabella232/Ogmo-Editor/README.md

 You can now zoom in on your tile palette windows.
 This helps you get a better view of your assets and save precious screen real estate.
 Use the mouse wheel to zoom and right/middle mouse button to pan.

 ### Level Resizing
-When resizing levels, you now have the option of expanding or shrinking from any combination of sides -- Bottom/Right, Top/Left, or whatever fits your needs.
+When resizing levels, you now have the option of expanding or shrinking from any combination of sides.
+Bottom/Right, Top/Left... whatever fits your needs!

 ### UX Improvements
 Many "little things" that make your workflow smoother.
 Level tabs are now draggable, allowing you to re-order your levels in the editor at will.
 You can now edit your project without having to re-open all your levels.
 And the file browser now remembers the last directory you were in, resulting in fewer clicks to go where you want.